amper5and/secrets.js/README.md

 ## Note on security
 Shamir's secret sharing scheme is "information-theoretically secure" and "perfectly secure" in that less than the requisite number of shares provide no information about the secret (i.e. knowing less than the requisite number of shares is the same as knowing none of the shares).
 However, because the size of each share is the same as the size of the secret (when using binary Galois fields, as secrets.js does), in practice it does leak _some_ information, namely the _size_ of the secret.
 Therefore, if you will be using secrets.js to share _short_ password strings (which can be brute-forced much more easily than longer ones), it would be wise to zero-pad them so that the shares do not leak information about the size of the secret.

-When `secrets.share()` is called with `zeroPad=true`, the secret will be padded with zeros so that its bit-length is a multiple of `padLength` (which is set by `secrets.init()`).
-The second example above can be modified to use zero-padding, producing longer shares:
+When `secrets.share()` is called with a `padLength`, the `secret` is zero-padded so that it's length is a multiple of the padLength.
+The second example above can be modified to use 1024-bit zero-padding, producing longer shares:

-	// pad to 1024 bits instead of 256, using defaults for field size and radix secrets.init(null, null, 1024);

 	var pw = '<<PassWord123>>';